 Technical Assistance.
-Beginning 15 minutes prior to the start of and during the virtual 2020 Annual Meeting, we will have a support team ready to assist stockholders with any technical difficulties they may have accessing or hearing the virtual meeting.
-If you register to attend the 2020 Annual Meeting, you will receive a link via the email you registered approximately one hour prior to the commencement of the meeting.
-The email that includes the link will also include contact information should you require technical support when accessing the virtual meeting or during the virtual meeting.
+Beginning 15 minutes prior to the start of and during the virtual 2021 Annual Meeting, we will have a support team ready to assist stockholders with any technical difficulties they may have accessing or hearing the virtual meeting.
+If you encounter difficulties accessing the virtual 2021 Annual Meeting during check-in or meeting time, please call the technical support number that will be posted on the 2021 Annual Meeting website log-in page.

-How can I find out the results of the voting at the 2020 Annual Meeting?
+How can I find out the results of the voting at the 2021 Annual Meeting?

-We will disclose final voting results in a Current Report on Form 8-K filed with the SEC within four business days after the 2020 Annual Meeting.
+We will disclose final voting results in a Current Report on Form 8-K filed with the SEC within four business days after the 2021 Annual Meeting.
 If final voting results are unavailable at that time, then we intend to file a Current Report on Form 8-K to disclose preliminary voting results and file an amended Current Report on Form 8-K within four business days after the date the final voting results are available.